 No matter what she thought, this was warmly received when it was released, mainly thanks to Garofalo's presence, which was a lot more convincing as a woman too down on herself to accept love than about ninety percent of the shallower romantic comedies out there.
 Whatever she thought, it was in her performance that some of that depth she wanted for the project as it was originally actually made it to the screen, so while this was all very sweet, the emotional pain Abby is going through was all too realistic.
 Chaplin merely got to depict the nicest man in the universe, so it was not so much of a stretch to see why he would respond to Abby.

 Except he thinks he's responding to Thurman's Noelle, a model who happens to be Abby's next door neighbour.
 She's not as sharp as her, but she is decent enough to agree to pose as the presenter when Brian asks to meet her in the flesh, liking her personality as it comes across over the airwaves.
 How is he to know that Noelle is merely the conduit through which her new best pal is channelling all her wit and intelligence?
-Brian certainly doesn't latch on even though they have different voices, which might make him seem like the dim one, but then screenwriter Audrey Wells was using a gender-reversed Cyrano de Bergerac as her inspiration, and if it was good enough for that classic plot, it was good enough for her.
+Brian certainly doesn't latch on even though they have different voices, which might make him seem like the dim one, but then screenwriter Audrey Wells (who had experience as a DJ) was using a gender-reversed Cyrano de Bergerac as her inspiration, and if it was good enough for that classic plot, it was good enough for her.

 While it's never fall down hilarious, there are some chuckles, mostly due to a light touch for comedy shown by director Michael Lehmann and the cast around Garofalo.
 Her Abby is a different proposition, however, and there may be plenty of fans of this film who found it hard to believe anyone could find her unattractive (though oddly they accept the whole Cyrano conceit just fine, unconvincing as it is), but she conveys a true lack of self-worth which raises the stakes in what could have been another silly and contrived piece of fluff.
 No matter that she eventually found the movie anti-feminist, which was curious as the script emphasises the fact that personality is more important than looks when it comes to clicking with that special person, although the deck is stacked so much in favour of Abby and Brian getting together that however rocky their path to happiness may be, we can predict the outcome.
 Conventional, finally, but not unwelcome.
 Wouldn't like to see Brian's phone bill, mind you.
 Music by Howard Shore.